duriantaco/neutrix/docs/tutorials/shopping-cart.md

 ## Wish list

 1. The WishList component shows what items are currently in the cart.
-We use Spyn's `useStore` to track cart and product data:
+We use neutrix's `useStore` to track cart and product data:

 ```
 const products = useStore<ShopState, Product[]>(store => store.get('products'))